sgratzl/slack-cleaner/README.md

 ## Usage

-In contrast to the original version this version is a pure python package only that allows for easy scripting instead of a vast amount of different command line arguments.
+In contrast to the original version (https://github.com/kfei/slack-cleaner) this version is a focusing on pure python package that allows for easy scripting instead of a vast amount of different command line arguments.

 basic usage